Optimizing E-commerce Product Images for Better Conversion Rates

 Nordstrom, for instance, has PDPs for fashion items with short videos of sales reps talking about the product.
 They describe the material and fit and highlight certain details about the item.

-A Nordstrom stylist talks about a pair of high-waist jeans in a PDP video.
+Collage of PDP screenshots.
+First image shows photos and video on the page.
+Second photo shows the video playing in a popup modal A Nordstrom stylist talks about a pair of high-waist jeans in a PDP video.
 She discusses the jeans’ texture and demonstrates the fabric’s stretch.
 She also recommends what top and footwear the pants can be paired with.

 Real-time live shopping events might not be for everyone.
 However, e-commerce websites will do well to explore more engaging methods that provide buyers with richer details about the product, like adding videos to the PDP.

-8 Customer Reviews Best Practices to Optimize Conversion Rates
+8 Customer Reviews Best Practices To Optimize Conversion Rates

 Harness the power of social proof through customer reviews.